-For those who aren't as versed in image compression our choices are familiar for bitmapped images: JPEG (lossy, no alpha), PNG (Can do alpha, optimized by pre-processing with lossy strategies) and GIF (LZW and a complete waste of bandwidth).
+For those who aren't as versed in image compression, our choices are familiar for bitmapped images: JPEG (lossy, no alpha), PNG (Can do alpha, optimized by pre-processing with lossy strategies), BMP, and GIF (LZW and a complete waste of bandwidth).
 However, there are other image formats that browsers support:

 What you need:

-- A high quality source file (preferably lossless)
+- A high-quality source file (preferably lossless)

-- JPEG-XR: Microsoft provides a free photoshop plugin that can be downloaded here or nab xnview
+- JPEG-XR: Microsoft provides a free photoshop plugin that can be downloaded here or nab XnView

 - JPEG2000: Photoshop, Preview both have native support.
-XNView also has JPEG2000 support.
+XnView also has JPEG2000 support.
 (I've had the best results using Apple's Preview for whatever reason)

 Adding multi-format support doesn't require much, just a picture element.
 Below is an example of a simple picture.
 This can be mixed with srcset.

 Really, that's all it takes.
 Notably on macOS previewing JPEG-XRs is a pain and on it's way out, whereas at least WebP can be previewed in Chrome.
-It takes Photoshop or opening a JPEG XR in Xnview and going to the actions tab, applying a filter so you can view the original JXR file (it's cumbersome).
+It takes Photoshop or opening a JPEG XR in XnView then going to the actions tab, applying a filter so you can view the original JXR file (it's cumbersome).
 I created a CodeKit script to automate WebP and JPEG2000 and CLI bash script to convert images to WebP / JPEG200 / MozJPEG using ImageMagick.
 At the very least, you'll be providing better images at the same file sizes as a normal JPG.
 JPEG XR likely on the way out, even if its still supported by Edge.
 JPEG 2000 will never be embraced by the industry at large.
 WebP has a lot of traction these days.
 HEIF and AV1 though might soon replace WebP.
 JPEG isn't going anywhere, anytime soon.